BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.11 - 12 Nov 2020 =
+* Fixed issue related with Form Builder and caused by a bad implementation of the Freemius SDK.

 = 1.4.10 - 3 Nov 2020 =
 Added: Pro labels in the "Frontend Moderators Role" selector.
 This option was pointless on the free version.
 Changed: Improve visibility of the Moderator form field, adding it to form field selector on the Builder as a - PRO element.